General Gynecologist offering a Full

-It depends on age, current health issues, future fertility plans and any history of sexually transmitted disease.
+How often you should visit your gynecologist depends on your age, current health issues, future fertility plans, and any history of sexually transmitted disease.

-- For women over the age of 30 that have had at least three normal pap smears (a check for cervical cancer), a visit every two to three years is sufficient.
-Pap smears may be done more frequently, however, if a woman remains sexually active with more than one sexual partner.
+- For women over the age of 30 who have had at least 3 normal pap smears (a check for cervical cancer), a visit every 2-3 years may be sufficient.
+Pap smears might be suggested more frequently, however, if a woman is sexually active with more than one partner.